Watch the recording.

 Danny Cullenward

 Senior FellowDanny Cullenward is a senior fellow at the Kleinman Center.
-He is a climate economist and lawyer, a Research Fellow with the Institute for Carbon Removal Law and Policy, and the Vice Chair of California’s Independent Emissions Market Advisory Committee.
+He is an economist and lawyer focused on the scientific integrity of climate policy with additional appointments at the Institute for Responsible Carbon Removal at American University and Google.